Paramount Plus: Everything to know about CBS All Access' successor

 How much does Paramount Plus cost?

-That cheaper tier marks a $1 discount from CBS All Access' entry-level price, but this base tier will no longer have the livestream of CBS' broadcast network.
-CBS All Access currently costs $6 a month or $60 annually for its tier with advertising, or $10 a month or $100 annually to go ad-free.
-Both CBS All Access tiers can watch the live CBS network feed.

-But the Paramount Plus base tier launching in June includes won't include your live, local CBS network (and, of course, it will service you ads during the shows and movies you watch on demand).
-Some of the programming that's typically broadcast on CBS' network will be made available for base-tier subscribers -- but not everything.
-So, for example, a base-tier subscriber will be able to watch live NFL games on Paramount Plus but won't be able to see all of CBS' live sports; it won't be able to watch majority of the programming on the CBS live.
+When the $5 base tier launches in June, it won't include your live, local CBS network, but some of the programming that's typically broadcast on CBS' network will be made available for base-tier subscribers -- just not everything.
+So, for example, a base-tier subscriber will be able to watch live NFL games on Paramount Plus but won't be able to see all of CBS' live sports; in fact, that subscriber won't be able to watch majority of the programming on the CBS live channel.

-The Paramount Plus premium tier will include the breadth of everything on Paramount Plus, including livestreams of the CBS Network's local channels; though this is an ad-free tier, there will be advertising in the live channels.
+The Paramount Plus premium tier includes the breadth of everything on Paramount Plus, including livestreams of the CBS Network's local channels; though this is an ad-free tier, there will be advertising in the live channels.

-CBS All Access is offering a deal right now to get a year of the service at half price, a subscription that will carry over to Paramount Plus after Thursday.
-The deal offers the ad-supported tier for $30 for a year or $50 for the ad-free version.
-The deal will no longer be available after Wednesday at 3:59 p.m.
-PT / 6:59 p.m.
-ET -- ending essentially the day before the launch.
+In the month of March, you can unlock an extended free trial for one month if you sign up as a new member across platforms -- use code MOUNTAIN to get an extended, one-month free trial.
+Starting in April, the standard free trial will last one week.

 The pricing for Paramount Plus' competitors runs the gamut.